-10 Ways to Use Up Your Autumn Apples
+10 Ways to Use Fall Apples

 Apple picking is one of the best past times of the fall season.
 It’s a fun activity to do with family and friends with the added benefit of getting yummy fresh apples.
 Often you end up picking too many and have no idea how you’re going to eat them all.
 Recipes using apples help you get rid of some, but there are so many other uses for apples.
 What you need is a list of how to use up apples so you don’t have to throw them away!
 We have put together a list of your favorite apple crafts, apple recipes, and other uses of apples.
 Try out these creative ways of using apples when you’ve got too many extras: